rajeshappi123/blog-demo-projects/_posts/2016-09-24-select-test-coverage-plugin.markdown

 I knew that SonarQube was using [JaCoCo](http://www.eclemma.org/jacoco/) and I also used Emma Eclipse plugin long time ago and it also worked quite well.
 Decided to try JaCoco.
 The setup was not as neat as for Cobertura plugin but I made it working and it worked perfectly with Java 8.

-The final Maven plugin configuration is below - just in case somebody wants to have it as an example.
+The final Maven plugin configuration is below.

 ```
 <build>